ivanaguilar9890/super-bowl-history-pt2/README.md

 https://en.wikipedia.org/wiki/Super_Bowl_?? where ?? is the name of a particular Super Bowl.
 So if we intend to get data from Superbowl I, the link would be https://en.wikipedia.org/wiki/Super_Bowl_I, for Superbowl II: https://en.wikipedia.org/wiki/Super_Bowl_II and so on.
 This time around we still want to use the Wikpedia API but now we want to use it directly (before were using a Python module to do the heavy work for us but now we have to do it ourselves).

+Moreover I will combine data from pt1 into the dataset generated from part2 into a singular file.

 ```python
 import pandas as pd